ArashPartow/math-parser-benchmark-project/readme.md

 5. Sum of evaluating the expression N-time

-## The Summary
+## The Final Summary
 Once all the expressions have been completed, a summary is provided, that includes information relating to the build parameters of the benchmark binary, the architecture which the benchmark was run upon, a final ranking of the parsers, and a listing of expressions per parser that were deemed as disqualified during the benchmark.

 The following is an example summary generated at the completion of the benchmark: